 BEAVERS AT SLAPE MANOR

-In 2023 we worked in collaboration with Slape Manor to introduce beavers on their estate.
+In 2023 we worked in collaboration with Slape Manor to introduce beavers into an enclosure on their estate.
 The project is an ongoing success.
 Alongside local videographer, Elliot Milson, The Bank of Dreams and Nightmares documented a visit.